AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 </div>
 <br>

-The baking process is invoked only once during the engine construction, and is re-invoked during run-time, only if the skybox is to be changed with a different one.
-The baking process involved running the shader 6 times.
-Each run filled one side of the cube with image data, sampled from the equirectangular texture.
-After the building of the cubemap texture is finished, it is passed to a skybox shader.
-This shader is run every frame, and is responsible for rendering the cubemap texture to the screen.
+The baking process involved collecting samples from the equirectangular texture and using them to fill all 6 sides of the cubemap.
+This process is invoked only once during the engine initizalizqtion phase, and is not re-run, unless the skybox is changed dynamically during run-time.
+After the cubemap texture is filled with the HDR image data, it is used and sampled from every frame to render the skybox.

 <br>
 <div class="row mt-3">